 At the moment, I use the Kemon Actyva Nuova Fibra range for my thin, easy-to-get damaged, bleached hair.
-It was recommended to me by the stylist that did my blonde balayage.
+It was recommended to me by the stylist who did my blonde balayage.

 You should also bring your favorite skincare and other products you usually use.
 You can even pack a bit of makeup for when you dine at the restaurants (if you want of course).

-I’m pretty paranoid when it comes to mosquitos and the diseases they can bring, so I brought a product recommended by a doctor.
-I used it during my Malaysia and Thailand trip as well and it was really good, I didn’t get bitten once.
+I’m pretty paranoid when it comes to mosquitos and the diseases they can bring, so I bought a product recommended by a doctor.
+I previously used it during my Malaysia and Thailand trip and it worked really well: I didn’t get bitten once.

 It’s called Care Plus Anti-Insect Spray and it comes in both a DEET and a Natural version (I usually spray the natural one when I’m at the beach because I’m going in the water often).
 I don’t know however how available it is worldwide.

-The Maldives is one of a kind destination, so you’ll naturally want to take many beautiful photos.
+The Maldives is a one-of-a-kind destination, so you’ll naturally want to take many beautiful photos.
 So don’t forget your camera.
 Or your memory cards (yes, cards).
 Or your charging cable!

 In order to save room in your luggage, I highly encourage you to get a mirrorless camera.
 They take great pictures but are really small and light in contrast with DSLRs.

-I love the quality of the Sony mirrorless cameras: I first bought the Alpha 5100 after a LOOOT of research and I was super pleased with it.
+I love the quality of the Sony mirrorless cameras: I first bought the Alpha 5100 after a LOT of research and I was super pleased with it.